 Getting rid of a large Hornet nest involves more risk than getting rid of a large wasp nest because a large Hornet nest can hold a thousand Hornets.

-If the Hornet’s nest is large, say hanging down 8 or 10 inches from its attachment, I would not attempt to get rid of it unless I was properly suited up for the task.
+If the Hornet’s nest is large, say hanging down 8 or 10 inches from its attachment, you should not attempt to get rid of it unless you are properly suited up for the task.